CycloneDX/guides/ML-BOM/en/0x23-Design-Model-Card-Quantitative-Analysis.md

   * *Other Tasks*
     * [IMDB](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews): a large dataset of 50K, highly polarized, movie reviews for NLP sentiment analysis and classification.
 </br>
-* **[Computer Vision](0x90-Appendix-A_Glossary.md#computer-vision)** (e.g., digital image or video recognition)
-These benchmarks measure the performance, accuracy, and efficiency of models in tasks like image classification, object detection, segmentation, and tracking.</br></br>Some example datasets:
+* [Computer Vision](0x90-Appendix-A_Glossary.md#computer-vision) (e.g., digital image or video recognition) - These benchmarks measure the performance, accuracy, and efficiency of models in tasks like image classification, object detection, segmentation, and tracking.
+Some example "vision" datasets include:

   * [ImageNet](image-net.org): large-scale dataset for computer vision, featuring over 14 million annotated, high-resolution images across thousands of object categories organized by the [WordNet](https://en.wikipedia.org/wiki/WordNet) hierarchy.
   * [MathVista](https://huggingface.co/datasets/AI4Math/MathVista): Used to evaluating math reasoning in Visual Contexts.
 It consists of three datasets, *IQTest*, *FunctionQA*, and *PaperQA*, which are tailored to evaluate visual reasoning on puzzle test figures, algebraic reasoning over functional plots, and scientific reasoning with academic paper figures, respectively.